elfeenah/Cryptocurrency-Sentiment-Analysis/README.md

 ## Conclusion

-The goal of the study is to ascertain how people feel about cryptocurrencies on Twitter, with a focus on bitcoin, Ethereum, and crypto trading in particular.
+The goal of the study is to ascertain how people feel about cryptocurrencies on Twitter, with a focus on bitcoin, Ethereum, and crypto trading in particular
 The following are the main question evaluated in the project:- What are people's thoughts on, say, cryptocurrency and blockchain technology?
  What are the most important Crypto and Blockchain-related product categories?